a-m-dev/dephion_code_challange/README.md

 1. using typescript
 2. use snapshot, unit and integration test in client side also for backend side might use unit and integration tests ( this is a must!, but for lack of time i could not implement it)
 3. this is not a bug free application, of course there would be some bugs, and i should resolve them first
+4. making it responsive is a priority to all of them :)

 In any case if you encountered any kind of error, Im fully at your desposal!